Gananath/pyort/README.md

+Archiving this repo because there are other better tools.

 # pyort
 Command line tool for monitoring and logging all foreign network connections(ipv4).
 Best way to use this tool is along with other network monitoring tools such as `iftop`